Top 5 Distressed Condo Sales Closed in April 2009

 Looking strictly at psf, these don’t seem to be such great deals.
 If these are the best from April, I’d hate to see the worst.

-Jason Nadrowski
+2. Jason Nadrowski says:

 Yes, these don’t look like such great deals.
 If I remember correctly, I think there were much better deals the last couple months.